Young builders shine

 Ben was among three apprentices from Gippsland to be awarded for their dedication, skill and hard work.

-The other two winners were carpenter Jackson Harry from Waratah Bay (Employer‐nominated award) and Chairman’s Award winner Corey Jack Scott, a carpenter from Traralgon.
+The other two winners were carpenter Jackson Harry from Waratah Bay (Employer‐nominated award) and Chairman’s Award winner Jack Scott, a carpenter from Traralgon.

 Master Builders’ careers manager Ingrid Mountford said this year’s nominees demonstrate laudable commitment, maturity and professional focus on their careers, and said the event drew nearly 150 attendees.